davishooly/davishooly/README.md

 - ⚡ Fun fact: I love cycling (🚴) 😁.

 ### What I'm up to:
-- 🏗 Leading efforts in modernizing a banking platform by migrating to micro-frontends and implementing Module Federation for seamless feature rollouts.
+- 🏗 Leading efforts in modernizing a banking platform using micro-frontends and implementing Module Federation for seamless feature rollouts.